refresh-bio/vclust/README.md

 ## Installation

-To install vclust you can compile dependencies from source or download statically compiled binaries.
+To install Vclust you can compile dependencies from source or download statically compiled binaries.

 ### Option 1: Compile from source